 Our suggestion: There’s a series of seaside restaurants near Mimbalot Falls where you can order freshly cooked seafood.
 Prices are moderate.
 This is where we had our lunch.

-- Visiting these 3 waterfalls in Iligan City can take a half day.
+- Exploring these 3 waterfalls in Iligan City will only take a few hours (half a day at most).
 If you’re coming from Cagayan de Oro, you can leave at about 7-8AM and arrive back at 3-4PM depending on your pace.

 - If you like to maximize your day trip in Iligan City, you can also visit Dodiongan Falls.
-Ride a habal-habal to the jump-off point and then trek for 15-20 minutes to reach the waterfall.
+To get there, ride a habal-habal to the jump-off point and then trek for 15-20 minutes to reach the waterfall.
 Other accessible waterfalls include Pagayawan Falls and Biyak na Bato Falls.

 - Other possible side trips include Macaraeg-Macapagal Ancestral House, Paseo de Santiago and Cheding Pasalubong Center.

-Has this day trip guide on visiting the 3 waterfalls in Iligan City been helpful to you?
+Has this guide on visiting the best Iligan City waterfalls on a day been helpful to you?
 If you have questions or suggestions, let me know in the comment section below!

 What to read next: